ArcBlock/forge-cli-handbook/src/11-forge-cli-in-production/deploy-in-intranet/index.md

 ---
-title: 'Deploy a network in intranet'
+title: Deploy a network in intranet
-description: 'Deploy a network in intranet'
+description: Deploy a network in intranet
 keywords: 'forge, forge-cli'
-author: 'wangshijun'
+author: wangshijun
-category: 'book'
+category: handbook
-layout: 'documentation'
+layout: documentation
 tags:
-  - 'forge'
+  - forge
 ---

 ## Deploy a network in intranet